top of page

 5130 Alcona Rd between US-23 & Lake Shore Dr

-*Picture on Google.
 In 1887 George Lee was contracted to move school #2 from Black River to Alcona Rd.
 It was reported to be one of the best schoolhouses in the county and the best site in the state.
 In 1948 it closed and in 1951 the school was purchased.
 Family members did all the work on the school.
 Eventually the school became a 4 bedroom family retreat.
 Unfortunately the bell has disappeared.
 It is located across from the cemetery.
 Declared an Alcona County Historical Site.
-Claudia Sanderson, granddaughter
+Claudia Sanderson, granddaughter.
+Photo on google

 Alcona